Infant-Preschooler Mental Health Certificate

 The California School of Professional Psychology (CSPP) at Alliant International University offers integrated, interdisciplinary training in the highly specialized field of infant preschooler mental health.
 There is a critical need for professionals who can support, evaluate, intervene early, and treat the mental health needs of young children and their families in many settings, including primary health care, early care and education, foster care, and home-visiting services.

-- Download the IPMH program application - (PDF)
+- Download the IPMH program application - (Word)